Skip to content

 Horse And Rider In Countryside Shutterstock 11585581 Horse And Rider In Countryside Shutterstock 11585581

-We offer free, confidential support to horse owners, carers, sharers, and loaners before, during and after the death or loss of a horse, for example, a loan horse returning back to their owner.
+We offer free, confidential support to horse owners, carers, sharers, and loaners before, during and after the death or loss of a horse.
+You don’t need to be a BHS member to get support.
 The BHS Friends at the End team can be contacted by phone or email, and you’ll receive support from trained BHS staff or volunteers.

-All our Friends at the End team have received training from bereavement counsellors, so they have a genuine understanding of the loss and grief that come when a horse passes.
+All our Friends at the End team have received training from bereavement counsellors and have a genuine understanding of the loss and grief that come when a horse passes.
 They aren’t there to take the place of a counsellor or vet, but they can offer an extra source of support.
 At the hardest time in a horse owner’s or carer’s journey, our Friends are available to make it as smooth and straightforward as possible.

 Considering euthanasia